CSS-Angie/Food-Forest-Foraging/README.md

 - A catchy headline on homepage
 - Inviting background image
-- One-liner with concise information what visitor can find on site
+- One-liner with concise information of what visitors can find on the website
 - Simple and clear layout

 Tasks:

-- Create catchy headline
+- Create a catchy headline
 - Find a compelling hero image
 - Think of a great one-liner
 - Provide a clean layout